-Ruby’s new book — Art Lover’s Guide to Paris (White Owl Books) — is now available for pre-order.
+Ruby’s new book — The Art Lover’s Guide to Paris (White Owl Books) — is now available in bookshops and to order online.

 Have you travelled to Paris?
 We would love to hear your tips for a self guided walking tour of Montmartre.
 Please leave a comment below.

 Ruby Boukabou is a travel, culture and food writer based between Europe and Australia.
 Ruby has written for The Age, The Australian, Qantas, Issimo, The Diplomat, Paris Voice and Inside Film.
 She has also produced culture and travel stories for the ABC, SBS and Screen Australia.
 When Ruby’s not writing, she’s probably tap dancing — and is a founding member of the Paris Tap Crew.
 She’s also a member of jazz/world music group Le Shuffle Project, which records and performs in Paris and beyond.